USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 |    1 | affluence           | \#E5243B |
 |    1 | affluent            | \#E5243B |

-The USC keyword list has been modified many times with the help of the Presidential Working Group (PWG) and is continually being improved to increase accuracy.
+The USC keyword list has been modified many times from feedback provided by students, staff and faculty, including those in the USC Presidential Working Group (PWG) Education Committee.
+This list is continually being improved to increase accuracy.

 In the 02_R directory’s file `01_cleaning_keywords.R`, notice that the keywords are converted to lowercase, punctuation is removed, and that